kisinga/Dukahub/docs/customer-features/auth-and-access.md

 - **Single-context sessions:** A session is tied to one **active channel** at a time; switching companies happens in the dashboard UI rather than in one “global” view.
 - **Immediate effect on next request:** Status changes (e.g. setting a channel to DISABLED) take effect on the **next API call**; there is no real-time “force logout” yet.
 This is by design for simplicity and reliability.
-- **Admin UI is technical:** Role and channel management currently live in the Vendure admin UI, which is more technical than the Dukahub dashboard.
+- **Admin UI is technical:** Role and channel management currently live in the Vendure admin UI, which is more technical than the Dukarun dashboard.
 Over time, more business-friendly screens can be layered on top.
 - **Fine-grained permissions require discipline:** It is easy to over-assign permissions.
 We recommend a small, well-defined set of roles per business and clear written policies.

 ---